A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsection{Baselines}

 \paragraph{Random selection} randomly selects sequences to be annotated.
-Random selection is often used as a baseline for active learning approaches as it allows us to observe the impact of purely adding more labelled data to our labelled pool without strategically selecting sequences to be labelled.
+Random selection is often used as a baseline for active learning approaches, as it allows us to observe the impact of purely adding more labelled data to our labelled pool without strategically selecting sequences to be labelled.
 Its advantage is that it maintains the full data distribution with every selection, thus not creating a bias~\citep{dasgupta2008hierarchical}.

 \paragraph{Bayesian Active Learning by Disagreement (BALD)} is an uncertainty-based active learning method which employs knowledge uncertainty as the primary metric for selection~\citep{houlsby2011bayesian}.
 This technique has established itself as a strong baseline in various applications.
 For instance, in image classification tasks~\citep{gal2017deep} and named entity recognition~\citep{shen2017neral}, BALD has shown notable performance.
 Its performance is further enhanced when used in conjunction with ensemble models~\citep{beluch2018ensal}.
-Given its widespread adoption and proven efficacy, we see BALD as an ideal baseline, as it is one of the most effective methods for active learning currently available.
+Given its widespread adoption and proven efficacy, we see BALD as an ideal baseline.

-In our study, we incorporate two variants of BALD.
-The first, referred to as the baseline \textbf{BALD}, involves selecting complete sequences for labelling.
-We examined two criteria for making the selection decision: one based on the cumulative uncertainty across all time-steps and label categories, and another based on the average uncertainty across categories and time.
-Upon evaluation, we observed that the latter criterion yielded superior results, and therefore, adopted it as our baseline.
+In our study, we examined two criteria for making the selection decision: one based on the cumulative uncertainty across all time-steps and label categories, and another based on the average uncertainty across categories and time.
+Upon evaluation, we observed that the latter criterion yielded superior results, and therefore, adopted it as our baseline, which we refer to as \textbf{BALD}.

-We further present an enhanced version of BALD which consists of stages $1, 2$, and $4$ of our approach as outlined in Section~\ref{sec:proposedframework}, utilising knowledge uncertainty as the \emph{prediction confidence estimate}.
-We call this BALD with self supervision, \textbf{BALD+SS}.
-However, knowledge uncertainty is not suitable for label validation as it cannot provide candidate level confidence scores.
+We further present an enhanced version of BALD which consists of stages $1$, $2$, and $4$ of our approach as outlined in Section~\ref{subsection:camell:active_learning}, utilising knowledge uncertainty as the \emph{prediction confidence estimate}.
+We call this BALD with self-supervision, \textbf{BALD+SS}\footnote{Note that we are not able to combine BALD with label validation as knowledge uncertainty does not provide candidate level confidence scores.}